Low-rank passthrough neural networks: Model

+Even when $n/2 \leq d < n$, while the total number of parameter increases, the number of degrees of freedom of the model still decreases, because low-rank factorization are unique only up to arbitrary $d \times d$ invertible matrices, thus the number of independent degrees of freedom of a low-rank layer is $2nd - d^2$.
+However, we don't know whether the training optimizers can exploit this kind of redundancy, thus in this work we restrict to low-rank parametrizations where the number of parameters is strictly reduced.

 This low-rank constraint can be thought as a bandwidth constraint on the computation performed at each step: the $R$ matrices first project the state into a smaller subspace, extracting the information needed for that specific step, then the $L$ matrices project it back to the original state space, spreading the selected information to all the state components that need to be updated.

-Note that if we were to apply this constraint to a non-passthrough architecture, such as a Multi-Layer Perceptron or a Elman's Recurrent Neural Network, it would create an information bottleneck within each layer, effectively reducing the memory capacity of the model.
-But in a passthrough architecture the memory capacity is unaffected since the state passthrough takes care of propagating all the information that does not need to be updated during one step to the next step.
-Therefore we exploit the decoupling property of the state passthrough.
-A similar approach has been proposed for the LSTM architecture by \citet{Sak2014}, although they force the the $R$ matrices to be the same for all the functions of the state transition, while we allow each parameter matrix to be parametrized independently by a pair of $R$ and $L$ matrices.
+A similar approach has been proposed for the LSTM architecture by \citet{Sak2014}, although they force the $R$ matrices to be the same for all the functions of the state transition, while we allow each parameter matrix to be parametrized independently by a pair of $R$ and $L$ matrices.

 Low-rank passthrough architectures are universal in that they retain the same representation classes of their parent architectures.
 This is trivially true if the inner dimension $d$ is allowed to be $O(n)$ in the worst case, and for some architectures even if $d$ is held constant.
 For instance, it is easily shown that for any Highway Network with state size $n$ and $T$ hidden layers and for any $\epsilon > 0$, there exist a Low-rank Highway Network with $d = 1$, state size at most $2n$ and at most $nT$ layers that computes the same function within an $\epsilon$ margin of error.